Open Access to DMU publications

 Access to DMU's publications is through the institutional repository, DORA.

-A new Author Rights and Copyright guide provides advice on protecting your copyrights as an author of an academic publication, when dealing with publishers.
+An Author Rights and Copyright guide provides advice on protecting your copyrights as an author of an academic publication, when dealing with publishers.

 DMU staff leading on support for Open Access are: